Our clubs and activities programme for students splits into two main sections.

 The main programme is published annually in September and launched at a clubs fair where students and parents and carers are invited to come in and see for themselves what is on offer.
 The programme varies termly as we add new activities throughout the year.

 How much do clubs cost and how do I get involved?

 For most clubs a charge of £35 per term per club but for those families in receipt of free school meals or sports clubs there is no charge.

 Clubs generally run from 3.30 pm to 4.30 pm, depending on the activity and can go on until 6pm.

 A programme of activities for families and the wider community can be found here.

-For more information about the programme please contact the Serena Chung on email@example.com
+For more information about the programme please contact the extended services team on: email@example.com